smartvid-io/smartvid-challenge/README.md

 source /usr/local/bin/virtualenvwrapper.sh
 ```

-For Windows, you can use the virtualenvwrapper-win.
+For Windows, you can use the `virtualenvwrapper-win` package.

 To install (make sure virtualenv is already installed):

 ```
 pip install virtualenvwrapper-win
 ```
-In Windows, the default path for WORKON_HOME is %USERPROFILE%\Envs
+In Windows, the default path for WORKON_HOME is `%USERPROFILE%\Envs`

+### Setup script (Tested on Mac OS)
 The following script has been tested for Mac OS with python 3.7 installed.
-It sets up a virtual environment for the challenge and installs the requirements listed in requirements.txt.
+It sets up a virtual environment for the challenge and installs the requirements listed in `requirements.txt`.
 ```
 source setup_mac.sh
 ```